 At 98, Dick Van Dyke still struggles with the labels of legend, icon and hero.
 Speaking from his home in Malibu, he admits, “It’s a little hard for me to comprehend.”
 Despite receiving his first Lifetime Achievement Award 30 years ago, Van Dyke doesn’t see himself that way.
 Perhaps it’s because he doesn’t consider his work complete.
 “I still want to do a one-man show,” he says, citing Cary Grant and Gregory Peck as inspirations.

-- George Kittle Wife: Explore All About Claire Kittlegeorge
+- Jimmy Anderson Wife: Explore All About Daniella Lloyd

 A career spanning over 70 years